General Dentistry Oxford, PA

 Tooth Extraction

-Dental extractions are needed to address infected, impacted, or overcrowded teeth.
-Removing a problematic tooth or teeth can improve the health of the smile.
+Dental extractions address infected, impacted, or overcrowded teeth.
+Removing a problematic tooth or teeth can improve your oral health and save other teeth.
 Dr. Speck also provides dental implants and implant-secured restorations for patients who need to replace an extracted tooth.
-Dental implants look like natural teeth and provide strength and stability.
+Dental implants look like and are as strong as real teeth.

 Sugar is one of the worst things for your teeth.
-When you eat sugary foods or drinks, the sugar sticks to your teeth.
-Harmful bacteria in your mouth love sugar—they feed on it and grow.
-While they feed, they make an acid that attacks the outer layer of your teeth, called enamel.
-Over time, this acid can wear down your enamel and cause cavities.
+When you eat candy or drink soda, sugar sticks to your teeth.
+Bad bacteria in your mouth love sugar and turn it into acid.
+This acid eats away at your tooth enamel and causes cavities.

 General Dental FAQs

-Read answers to common questions that many patients ask about general dentistry treatments in our Oxford, PA office:
+Read answers to common questions that many patients ask about general dentistry treatments in our Oxford dental office.

 Do tooth extractions hurt?